Irish Whisky vs Scotch Whiskey: Exploring the Differences

 The choice of grains is key in making malt whiskey.
 Irish whiskey uses both malted and unmalted barley.
 Single pot still varieties need at least 30% of each type.
 Scotch, however, mainly uses malted barley, which adds to its unique taste.

 Pot still distillation is a core part of traditional whiskey making in both countries.
 Copper pot stills are essential in creating complex flavors during heating.
-These tall copper vessels transform fermented liquid into spirit through careful temperature control and precise timing.
+These tall copper vessels transform the fermented liquid into spirit through careful temperature control and precise timing.

 Both Irish and Scottish distillers follow strict standards.
 They must keep alcohol levels below 94.8% ABV during production.
 Irish distillers often use larger pot stills, which affects the spirit’s character and smoothness.
 These differences in equipment and techniques make each whiskey unique.